-An interactive or media element has been excluded from this version of the text.
+An interactive H5P element has been excluded from this version of the text.
 You can view it online here:

-An interactive or media element has been excluded from this version of the text.
-You can view it online here:
+An interactive H5P element has been excluded from this version of the text.
+You can view it online

 Can you identify the carrying capacity in these populations of the fictitious smiling rainbow fish?